straykangaroo/lcext/README.md

 # lcext

-Rename files (given on the command line) so that they have lower case extensions.
+Rename files (given on the command line) changing the file extension to lower case.

 Files already having a lower case extension or not having an extension at all are left untouched.
 We define a file "extension" as the sequence of any (if any) characters following the first dot (if present) in a file name.